Obscurely/RustTemplate/docs/template/REQ.md

 ## Version scheme

-You must use [semver](https://semver.org/).
+You must use [SemVer](https://semver.org/).
 Every release you make should look something like this: `v0.1.0-stable` or `v0.1.0-beta`.
 Note, only stable releases will make external changes like updating AUR stable pkgs or homebrew pkg.

-## homebrew-tap repo
+## homebrew-tap repository

-You will need to have public repo on your account named `homebrew-tap`.
+You will need to have public repository on your account named `homebrew-tap`.
 When the you create a new stable release the GitHub actions will update/publish the homebrew version for macOS.

 ## Action secrets